What is sterilisation?

 Does it work immediately?

-After the procedure sperm will still be present in the tubes for 2–3 months.
-After that time you’ll need to have a semen test to see if all the sperm have gone.
+After the procedure sperm will still be present in the tubes for up to 3 months.
+You should have a semen test after 12 weeks to see if all the sperm have gone.

-Use another method of contraception until the semen tests have confirmed that there are no sperm in your ejaculate (cum).
-This is done at 12 weeks after the procedure, and after at least 20 ejaculations.
+Use another method of contraception until the semen test has confirmed that there are no sperm in your ejaculate (cum).

 When can I have sex?

-You can have sex as soon as you feel comfortable.
+You can resume sexual activity after 2-3 days if you feel comfortable.
 The procedure will not change your sexual ability or enjoyment.
-Many couples enjoy sex more when they don’t have to worry about pregnancy.

 How effective is it?